- Accurate and easy: see the sun on your unique roof, factoring in size and angle.

 Click on More Info to expand out your total incentive amount and learn about each program in your area.
 Here, you can also determine your long-term savings with each purchasing method, as well as what you’d need to put down today to make solar a reality.

 In fact, if you have specific savings goals you’d like to achieve with your solar energy purchase, you can receive an even more personalized estimate by answering the questions at the bottom of the screen before you enter your address.
 That way our team can help you find the best system to meet your financial needs and buying timeline.

 Then, when you’re ready, use the Save & Share button at the top of the screen to send your results to a significant other or friend, or click the Go Solar button to connect with a Geostellar Solar Specialist.

 Have you noticed an increase in the shiny black grids on everyone’s roofs over the past few years?
 Your eyes aren’t deceiving you—the number of homes with solar panels grew by a whopping 1000% from 2006 and 2013.

 The Department of Energy expects that trend to continue and estimates that one million homes will have solar panels by 2020.
 Why so much growth so fast?
 It was all thanks to a big drop in solar prices over the last few years.
 So if you’re looking at cashing in on this boom and are wondering what it will cost—and what you can save—here ‘s what you need to know.

-First, why have solar costs dropped so much?
-One word: China.
-The Chinese government influenced the worldwide solar market tremendously when it poured low-cost financing into the sector.
-That boosted solar panel manufacturing more than ten-fold from 2008 to 2010.
+Solar costs dropped dramatically recently when the Chinese government influenced the worldwide solar market by pouring low-cost financing into the sector which boosted solar panel manufacturing more than ten-fold from 2008 to 2010.